DanielThomas/oh-your-dotfiles/README.md

 chsh -s /usr/local/bin/zsh
 ```

 You're good to go!
-Create yourself a dotfiles repositor using the conventions below.
+Create yourself a dotfiles repository using the conventions below.
 See https://github.com/DanielThomas/dotfiles for an example of a dotfiles repository.

 ## Built-in Functions ##